 Went to a couple of Tampa Bay Lightning hockey games when they played my Bruins & a few Orlando Magic basketball games when Dwight Howard was still there…and still good.

 My journey into Hell, a.k.a.
-Columbus, OH, was brightened somewhat as I attended several Columbus Blue Jackets hockey games.
+Columbus, OH, was brightened somewhat as I attended a few Ohio State football games & several Columbus Blue Jackets hockey games.

 One night, Steve Somen & I sat in front-row seats, right up against the ice, directly behind the goalie.
-(We purchased them from Nationwide as they sponsored the Blue Jackets & eventually, traded that sponsorship for the new arena being named after them.)
+(We purchased the tickets from our employer, Nationwide, as they sponsored the Blue Jackets, eventually trading that sponsorship in exchange the new arena’s naming rights.)

-It’s just pretty natural that, over time, you start rooting for these teams as well.
+It’s just pretty natural that, over time, you start rooting for your (2nd) “home” teams as well.

 Yeah, and I kinda root for the University of Texas Longhorns in football.

-So, that’s my story…and even if pressured, will stick to it!
+So, that’s my story…and even if pressured or tortured, will stick to it!